Pedagogy or Technology: Teaching in COVID-19

 The Impact of Teaching in COVID-19

-The dangerous COVID-19 virus and the pandemic associated with it have challenged the status-quo thinking of all universities.
+The COVID-19 pandemic challenged the status-quo thinking of all educational institutions.
 Physical distancing and other similar requirements have fully extended, if not exhausted, many colleges and universities' physical, financial, and human resources.
 New thinking is required to approach what appears to be unsolvable problems.

 Traditional Modalities of Learning